mgcth/mladen/content/posts/ifk-smhi.md

 ```

 Note that, usually the last three months are missing from the
-`"corrected-archive"` periods.
-We can plot this data.
+`"corrected-archive"` period.
+We can plot this data in a scatter plot.
 Here, only the daily average is shown to limit the data, see Plot code details.

 <details>